sobranus/uav-yolov11-kalman-filter/README.md

 # UAV Object Distance and Position Estimation using Kalman Filter and YOLOv11 object detection

-This repository contains a complete implementation of a real-time **object tracking and distance estimation system** for UAV (drone) applications.
+This repository contains a complete implementation of **object tracking and distance estimation system** for UAV (drone) applications.
 The system combines **YOLOv11** object detection, **Kalman Filter–based smoothing**, and **triangulation from dual perspectives** to achieve robust position estimation from aerial video streams.

 ---